 As opposed to Batty and Soupy, instead of mixing songs, Snyder mashes iconic comic book imagery.
 The focus on imagery as the stories of each are from different in comic worlds and don’t combine well.
 The only possible energy comes from the actors, despite who they all have different ideas of what is supposed to be happening.
 What energy is out is quickly stiffened by Zach’s tone and numerous plot holes or bleeding, woundy seams.
 As opposed to Watchmen where the original tone and characters are dower and already given the motivation of a dry mystery that moves at the pace that it has to while still managing to copy the iconic images that it has to.

 Both men are odd threads in that they do so many adaptations that they each had to compensate in their non-adapted story.
-Sucker Punch is an ironic movie in that it is an action movie with stripped sexualised women that says that you shouldn’t like it.
+Sucker Punch is an ironic movie in that it is an action movie with stripped sexualized women that says that you shouldn’t like it.
 It spikes heavy concepts like rape, sexualization and slave prostitution.
-It cuts to the core of Zach Snyder, at the risk of simplizing him, he is just kind of dumb and immature.
-He talks about this terrible things like balanced people talk about spaghetti.
-In one interview, Snyder says if he had directed a batman origin movie, instead of training in a secret base in the alps, he would just send him to prison and have him raped.
-This is the limit to his understanding of adult things, violence, swearing, and sex like a fourteen year-old.
-Which, pays understanding to how his best adaptations are just that.
+It cuts to the core of Zach Snyder, at the risk of implying him, he is just kind of dumb and immature.
+He talks about this terrible thing like balanced people talk about spaghetti.
+In one interview, Snyder says if he had directed a Batman origin movie, instead of training in a secret base in the Alps, he would just send him to prison and have him raped.
+This is the limit to his understanding of adult things, violence, swearing, and sex like a fourteen-year-old.
+Which, pays to understand how his best adaptations are just that.
 300 where everyone is muscles and death, with a side of politically forced intercourse.
 Then, Sin City which might as well be a clear image of his mind or at least how he views cinema.
 It is hard to imagine him not handing off kids to a nanny and waiting for the parts where they turn to people he can judge.
 Sin City is strictly about violence, swearing, and sex where the answers for everything is violence or careful violence.

 The headiest thing Zach has adapted is Watchmen.
 A book about how it is dumb to put on silly costumes and fight crime because at best it is a kink and at worst just a distraction for the people that choose the enemies of their country.